FAQ for Compare & Connect K-12

 Sometimes state restrictions or service provider contractual obligations prohibit E-rate applicants from sharing pricing information publically.
 In these cases, the pricing information is listed as “restricted.”

 Interpreting the data

 Compare & Connect FAQ : Interpreting the data

 By understanding how much bandwidth other schools districts in your area buy and how much they pay for those services, schools districts will be armed with information to negotiate for significantly more bandwidth for their schools.
 Purchasing sufficient bandwidth for your students’ ensures they can meet the minimum bandwidth targets set by the FCC and take advantage of the promise of digital learning.

-State and school district leaders can use this resource to obtain an overall understanding of connectivity in their state or regions.
+State and school district leaders and service providers can use this resource to obtain an overall understanding of connectivity in their state or regions.
 This information can be leveraged to help schools get the affordable bandwidth their students need for digital learning and to measure progress toward reaching the connectivity goals.

 This data allows us to understand the progress America’s school districts are making toward providing enough bandwidth to support digital learning for students.
 The 2015 States of the States revealed that 23% of school districts are not meeting the FCC minimum Internet access goal of 100 kbps per student.
 Analysis of E-rate data helps us understand what needs to be done in order to connect the remaining 20 million students to high-speed broadband.

 District WAN connections are Wide Area Network data connections between two or more sites entirely within a school district’s network.